Georges Simenon: Maigret novels

 The first Maigret novel published under Simenon's name was Pietr-le-Letton (Pietr the Latvian) which was serialised in 1930.
 The last Maigret novel was Maigret et M. Charles (Maigret and Monsieur Charles) published in 1972.

 The early Maigret novels generally received positive reviews and were acknowledged as an attempt to raise the standard of the French crime novel.
 Several critics, however, made fun of the speed with which they were written.
-Le Canard Enchaîné told its readers, "Monsieur Georges Simenon makes his living by killing someone every month and then discovering the murderer."The Maigret stories are characterised by their short length, simple writing style and a deliberately restricted vocabulary (which Simenon estimated was limited to 2000 words).
+Le Canard Enchaîné told its readers, "Monsieur Georges Simenon makes his living by killing someone every month and then discovering the murderer."The Maigret stories are short and characterised by their simple writing style and a deliberately restricted vocabulary (which Simenon estimated was limited to 2000 words).
 Simenon stated that his Maigret novels were designed to be read by people of average education in a single sitting.

 Patrick Marnham, Scott Bradfield and others state that the early Maigrets were innovative because the detective doesn't hunt for clues or use deduction to find the guilty party, but rather immerses himself in the life and environment of the victim and suspected criminal.
 In most cases, Maigret seeks to understand the criminal rather than judge him.

-Simenon stated that his Maigret stories often deal with more serious themes that those of his other novels.
+Simenon stated that his Maigret stories often deal with more serious themes than those of his other novels.
 Recurrent themes include political influence over the justice system, snobbery and class divisions, and the role of social background and pure chance in determining whether an individual becomes a criminal or a respected member of society.

 Marnham, Fenton Besler and others have pointed out that the plots of the Maigret novels are often implausible and internally inconsistent.
-However, critics have praised Simenon's ability to concisely evoke the atmosphere of a particular place and to provide insights into human psychology.
+However critics have praised Simenon's ability to evoke concisely the atmosphere of a particular place and to provide insights into human psychology.
 Referring to The Saint-Fiacre Affair, John Banville wrote, "The story is silly, as usual, but the evocation of the little town and its people makes such considerations irrelevant."